TheHugeManatee/Cory/Readme.md

  - Implement Monte Carlo Volume Raycasting
  - Play around with ray tracing

+### Inspiration / Resources
+ - Engine structure and basic facilities are inspired heavily by the Hazel engine by TheCherno, greatly documented on his Youtube Channel https://www.youtube.com/user/TheChernoProject

 ### Included Third-Party libraries
 `Cory` pulls some third-party libraries into this repository.
 They all live in the subdirectory `ThirdParty` and are available under their respective license, included in the respecive directory or at the top of the header files:
  - glm, https://github.com/g-truc/glm, MIT / Happy Bunny License